Preview of Forum Posts

 I've made all these changes in https://github.com/castiron/cac/commit/4d7ce414780586b8f718cdc56121feded8a2d490 and they're ready to test on cdev.

-#35 Updated by Chris Stein about 5 years ago
+#35 Updated by Chris Stein over 5 years ago

 Just took a look.
 It looks fine to me.
 Testing it out made me realize that you can't tell what is permissible in the forum fields (like urls will be turned into links, or how to add images).
 I think it would be nice to add some text about what you can enter or at least a link that explains more.